bcc-code/bcc-design-documentation/README.md

-# BCC Design Assets
+<p align="center">Technical documentation and guides to facilitate the correct use of the logo of the BCC association, joint initiatives and local congregations on digital platforms (websites, applications etc.).</p>

 ## Quickstart
-Technical documentation and guides to facilitate the correct use of the logo of the BCC association, joint initiatives and local congregations on digital platforms (websites, applications etc.).

 ```bash
 https://design.bcc.no/assets/organisation-name/logo_organisation-name_color_size.png